civictechdc/hackdc2025/evaluations/submissions/kumar_veeramalla.md

   * Clear documentation and Quality code.
   * High impact use case as public comment analysis is often time-consuming process.
-  * Futher can be enhanced to compare the results with other LLM's for bias checking and robustness.
+  * Further can be enhanced to compare the results with other LLM's for bias checking and robustness.

 ---